-Welcome to STATS 6 - Introduction to Data Science in Winter 2025
+Welcome to STATS 6 - Introduction to Data Science in Fall 2025

 This course introduces the full data cycle.
 Topics include data collection and retrieval, data cleaning, exploratory analysis and visualization, introduction to statistical modeling and inference, and communicating findings.
 Applications include real data from wide-range of fields following reproducible practices.